 This condition affects both adults and children.
 In children, the gaps may disappear once their permanent teeth grow.

 Some spaces between the teeth are small and barely perceptible, while others are larger and a cosmetic problem for some people.
-If you do not like the way the gap looks, there are ways to close it or reduce its size.
+If you do not like how the gap looks, there are ways to close it or reduce its size.

 Causes of a diastema

-There is not a single cause of a diastema, but rather several possible contributing factors.
-In some people, this condition is related to the size of their teeth and the size of their jaw bone.
+There is no single cause of a diastema but several possible contributing factors.
+In some people, this condition is related to their teeth and the size of their jawbones.

 Spaces can form when a person’s teeth are too small for the jaw bone.
 As a result, the teeth are widely separated.

 The size of your teeth and jaw bone can be determined by genetics, so that diastemas can be hereditary.

 You can also develop a diastema if there is an overgrowth of the tissue that borders your gum line and your two upper front teeth.
 This excessive growth causes a separation between these teeth, resulting in a space.

 Certain bad habits can also cause a gap between the teeth.
 Children who suck their thumbs can form a hole because the suction movement puts pressure on the front teeth, moving them forward.